antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

 2. Leave all the settings at their default and click ‘next’.
 You have now arrived at the “One Gene View”.
-In this tutorial the main focus is the evaluation of the reporters designed by manufactures such as Affymetrix represented in the R2 Genome browser and to a lesser extent the gene expression.
+In this tutorial the main focus is the evaluation of the reporters designed by manufactures such as Affymetrix represented in the R2 Genome browser.
+To a lesser extent gene expression wprofiles will be looked at as well.
     When you slide down on the “One gene view” page of the MYCN expression, you encounter the “Probeset verification” table.
-The Probeset verification table, displays an automated analysis for U133 based Affymetrix platforms, where the reporter-gene relation validity has been verified by their genomic location (also described in more detail in the tutorial one-gene-view).
-Click on the “R2 Tview” link of the upper probeset and The embedded R2 genomebrowser will open in a new screen.
-The genome browser shows the Genomic span where the MYCN gene is located together with the 5 MYCN probesets mapped to their genomic position.
+The Probeset verification table, displays an automated analysis for U133 based Affymetrix platforms, where the reporter-gene relation validity has been verified by their genomic location (also described in more detail in the tutorial on One Gene View).
+Click on the “R2 Tview” link of the upper probeset and the embedded R2 genome browser will open in a new screen.
+The genome browser shows the genomic span where the MYCN gene is located together with the 5 MYCN probesets mapped to their genomic position.